 This sub-section shows the results of the Stage 2 evaluation on the preferred frequency bands from an inter system point of view.
 Inter system indicates considerations on the incumbent radio systems that are already deployed in Japan on the frequency bands.
-We evaluated the possibility of frequency sharing between IMT system and the incumbent radio systems in Japan on the frequency bands above 6GHz (6GHz to 100GHz).
-The evaluation was based on the following evaluation criteria decided within the 5GMF.
+We evaluated the possibility of frequency sharing between IMT system and the incumbent radio systems in Japan on the frequency bands being studied in WRC-19 Agenda Item 1.13 below;